 No down payment required.

-Use for a new home purchase or refinance in designated rural areas.
+Use for a new home purchase or refinance in eligible rural areas.

 USDA loan eligibility requirements apply, including a minimum 640 credit score.